s0l0ist/node-seal/README.md

 loading node-seal will fail because it expects a browser global object that doesn't not exist.
 The solution is to spoof the `document` object.

-Simply an empty `document` object to the `global` provided by react-native:
+Simply add an empty `document` object to the `global` provided by react-native:
 ```javascript
 import { Seal } from 'node-seal/web/js'